 - Add a foot rest.
 Again, this is a great idea for most users anyway because ergonomic foot rests also promote movement which improves circulation and alertness.
 If the goal here is to lift legs to accommodate a shorter user, pay close attention to the height range of the foot rest to ensure it will be adequate.

-- For extreme height issues - Consider the Neutral Posture Nextep, which are steps, in a variety of heights that can add leg support.
-For taller workstation, Neutral Posture's N'Tune Systems offer complete leg support.
+- For extreme height issues - Consider the Neutral Posture N-tune (N-step) seating, which are steps, in a variety of heights that can add leg support.
+For taller workstations, Neutral Posture's N'Tune Systems offer complete leg support.

 Seat Size –